Home » meridian tapping

 After this, you might to have him tap on: "Even though I don't believe it will work, I choose to find a way to use EFT so it will really work for me."

 These are only two are examples of how EFT might be used to introduce your son to the process.
 An experienced therapist could suggest many more uses of EFT, and your goal now should be to help your son find enough hope so that he can seek out a therapist himself, possibly with help from you.
 Telephone Therapy might be a good option.
-He will need to work with a practitioner experienced in treating addictions, however.
-Most of the practitioner's on the EFT Certificate of Completion Practitioner's list give their experience with various clinical conditions together with other information about their practices, so you will have a good idea of their backgrounds.

 With strong motivation to succeed in this, your son should be putting away some money towards paying for an EFT therapist to help in this, but you will probably need to help out with it at first, so here is what I would suggest that you tap on for yourself: